stephengold/Heart/README.md

    + using Bash:  `./gradlew build`
    + using Windows Command Prompt:  `.\gradlew build`

-After a successful build, new jars will be found in `HeartLibrary/build/libs`.
+After a successful build,
+Maven artifacts will be found in `HeartLibrary/build/libs`.

 You can install the Maven artifacts to your local cache:
  + using Bash:  `./gradlew :HeartLibrary:publishToMavenLocal`